Latest Release

 About The Neighbourhood

 “I hate the beach, but I stand in California with my toes in the sand.”
-When The Neighbourhood’s Jesse Rutherford sang that line on his band’s 2013 alt-pop earworm, “Sweater Weather,” he was doing more than just hinting at his preference for long-sleeved tops—he was positioning his group as the go-to soundtrack to your endless summer bummer.
-Released two years after The Neighbourhood formed in the L.A. suburb of Newbury Park, “Sweater Weather” was perfectly acclimated to a moment when songs like Gotye’s “Somebody That I Used to Know” and Foster the People’s “Pumped Up Kicks” were blurring the lines between moody alternative rock and ebullient Top 40 pop.
-While The Neighbourhood may have initially looked the part of the tattooed, leather-clad, five-piece hipster rock band, they became evermore fluent in the language of modern R&B and rap: They followed their platinum-selling debut, I Love You., with the trap-inspired mixtape #000000 & #FFFFFF, featuring cameos from YG and French Montana, while the dramatic 2015 anthem “R.I.P. to My Youth” sees Rutherford channeling the self-flagellating antihero confessionals of The Weeknd.
-Their 2020 release, however, heralded not just a radical change in sound but in persona: Taking a page from the Sgt.
-Pepper/Ziggy Stardust playbook, Chip Chrome & The Mono-Tones outfits The Neighbourhood with a silver-painted alien alter ego in service of a bold, MGMT-esque fusion of glam, electro, and psychedelia.
+When The Neighbourhood’s Jesse Rutherford sang that line on his band’s 2013 alt-pop earworm “Sweater Weather,” he was doing more than just hinting at his preference for long-sleeved tops—he was positioning his group as the go-to soundtrack to your endless-summer bummer.
+Released two years after The Neighbourhood formed in the LA suburb of Newbury Park, “Sweater Weather” was perfectly acclimated to a moment when songs like Gotye’s “Somebody That I Used to Know” and Foster the People’s “Pumped Up Kicks” were blurring the lines between moody alternative rock and ebullient Top 40 pop.
+While The Neighbourhood may have initially looked the part of the tattooed, leather-clad hipster rock band, they became ever more fluent in the language of modern R&B and rap: They followed their platinum-selling debut, I Love You., with the trap-inspired mixtape #000000 & #FFFFFF, featuring cameos from YG and French Montana, while the dramatic 2015 anthem “R.I.P.
+2 My Youth” sees Rutherford channeling the self-flagellating antihero confessionals of The Weeknd.
+Their 2020 release, however, heralded not just a radical change in sound, but also in persona: Taking a page from the Sgt.
+Pepper’s/Ziggy Stardust playbook, Chip Chrome & The Mono-Tones outfits The Neighbourhood with a silver-painted alien alter ego in service of a bold, MGMT-esque fusion of glam, electro, and psychedelia.
+But after a five-year hiatus, the band returned to their alt-pop—and human—form with 2025’s ((((ultraSOUND))))).

 - GENRE